 Many maritime accidents have their beginnings in a lack of routine inspection and maintenance.
 Along with necessary maintenance, routine inspection of safety guidelines and training is required in order to provide a safe work environment.
 Vessels and rigs should be prepared to outfit their employees with proper personal protective equipment as well as emergency safety equipment such as lifeboats and life preservers.
 Employers who under-stock these essential items knowingly put employees’ lives at risk.

-All workers have the right to perform their jobs in environments free of immediate danger.
+All workers have the right to perform their jobs in environments free of danger.
 Serious accidents occur often on vessels and rigs that can prevent an employee from returning to work.
 If you or a loved one was injured or killed as a result of a maritime accident, you may be entitled to compensation for your injuries and medical bills.
 There is limited time to act following your accident, so contact us today for a free consultation.